Ribonuclease H: Mechanism

-The active site of nearly all RNases H contains four negatively charged amino acid residues, known as the DEDD motif; often a histidine e.g. in HIV-1, human or E. coli is also present.
+The active site of nearly all RNases H contains four negatively charged amino acid residues, known as the DEDD motif; often a histidine is also present (e.g. in HIV-1, human or E. coli).

 The charged residues bind two metal ions that are required for catalysis; under physiological conditions these are magnesium ions, but manganese also usually supports enzymatic activity, while calcium or high concentration of Mg^{2+} inhibits activity.

 Based on experimental evidence and computer simulations the enzyme activates a water molecule bound to one of the metal ions with the conserved histidine.
 The transition state is associative in nature and forms an intermediate with protonated phosphate and deprotonated alkoxide leaving group.
 The leaving group is protonated via the glutamate which has an elevated pKa and is likely to be protonated.

 The mechanism is similar to RNase T and the RuvC subunit in the Cas9 enzyme which both also use a histidine and a two-metal ion mechanism.

 The mechanism of the release of the cleaved product is still unresolved.
 Experimental evidence from time-resolved crystallography and similar nucleases points to a role of a third ion in the reaction recruited to the active site.